 Basic Setup

-It is important to think of the way you develop models using Cerebrium should be identical to developing on a virtual machine or Google Colab - so converting this should be very easy!
-Please make sure you have the Cerebrium package installed and have logged in.
-If not, please take a look at our docs here
+Developing models with Cerebrium is similar to developing on a virtual machine or Google Colab, making conversion straightforward.
+Make sure you have the Cerebrium package installed and are logged in.
+If not, check our docs here.

 cerebrium init 5-streaming-endpoint